ronoaldo/things/README.md

-# things
+# Things made by Ronoaldo

-3D Designs for printing
+Designs for printing on 3D printers.